Skip to content

 7. Visualization

-Visualization is sometimes called, “seeing with the mind’s eye.”
+Visualization is sometimes called “seeing with the mind’s eye.”
 If visualization is good, a child or adult can “see” words in the mind to spell them.
 They can “see” the story when they are reading.
 They can picture their goals in their minds.
-They have the ability to picture the consequences of their actions.
+They can picture the consequences of their actions.
 Visualization allows us to learn from the past and plan for the future.

 Strong Visual Abilities are Crucial for Daily Success